open-ephys/ONI/source/hw-spec/controller/addresses.rst

 - ``ACQ_CLK_HZ``: Acquisition Clock.
 A read-only register specifying the :ref:`Acquisition Counter<acq_clk>` frequency in Hz.
-This clock is used to generate an acquisition counter that timestamps data from all the devices.
+This clock is used to generate an acquisition counter, common to all devices, that timestamps samples when packaged into frames by the controller.
   The ``acqclk_cnt`` in the read :ref:`frame <frame>` header is incremented at this frequency.

 - ``ACQ_CNT_RESET``: Reset Acquisition Counter.
 This register is used to reset the :ref:`counter<acq_clk>`